andreatta/CapsLockLed/README.md

 # CapsLockLed
-A little program to control the CapsLock LED on my laptop keyboard.
+A little program to control the CapsLock LED on my laptop (DELL XPS 15 9560) keyboard.

 I like to have CapsLock mapped to Escape, since I use Escape way more than I ever use CapsLock.
 This is especially useful in vim to exit from `INSERT` mode.